Antony-Thornton/MS2---Memory-Game/README.md

 ## 4.4 Testing Bugs
 * Bug 1 - Wrote code in the reset game to check if numbers were not selected and if not to skip.
 It now ALWAYS resets the number and doesnt popup the message.
 Needs to be fixed.
+* Bug 2 - JS function was overrulling the user and removing the numbers on reset
+* Bug 3 - If user selects numbers then tries to reset game but times out the next reset will reset the numbers by default

 # 5. Deployment